Skip to content

 Background

-Meanwhile, Heywhale has been facing some business challenges.
-Budgets are tightening and the engineering team is unlikely to grow, yet as a business whose core products and services target key accounts, the workload only increases.
-This pressure forced me to rethink how our entire team works — not at the level of “using Copilot for code completion” or “LLM-assisted code review,” but something more fundamental: is there a system that enables an entire team to collaborate deeply with AI, or even build an AI team to supplement capacity?
-OMO’s multi-agent orchestration architecture gave me exactly that inspiration.
-So I decided to write this series to break down OMO’s design and share my understanding and thoughts.
+Beyond personal experience, the more important reason I started this blog is the recent business challenges we’ve faced.
+They forced me to rethink how our entire team works — not just at the level of “using Copilot for code completion” or “LLM-assisted code review,” but something more fundamental: how to build a system that enables an entire team to collaborate deeply with AI, or even build a Full-AI team to supplement capacity.

 The Scenario: Adding Authentication to a Project